 7. The Conversation

 Talk to a trusted colleague about how AI makes you feel.
 You will almost certainly discover they feel something similar.
-AI imposter syndrome thrives in isolation — it uses silence to convince you that you're the only one struggling.
+AI imposter syndrome thrives in isolation — the loneliness of hiding your fears uses silence to convince you that you're the only one struggling.
 Breaking that silence is one of the most powerful things you can do.
 If social anxiety makes this hard, start with a written message rather than a face-to-face conversation.

 What AI Actually Can't Do (Despite the Hype)